octoflar/especia/README.md

 ## Acknowledgements

+This software has been developed as part of research funded by the Verbundforschung of the BMBF/DLR under Grant No. 50 OR9911 1.
 The use of this software in the works listed below (and a few others not listed) is gratefully acknowledged.

 1. Fine-structure diagnostics of neutral carbon toward  HE 0515-4414.
    R. Quast, R. Baade and D. Reimers.